scandipwa/magento-docker/docs/06-running-infrastructure.md

 When containers are created, they are automatically prefixed with current directory name by default.
 Additionaly, by passing `-p` flag, you can isolate them within the namespace:

-In example: `docker-compose -f docker-compose.yml -f docker-compose.remote.yml -p staging up -d` will raise the same infrastructure within the virtual Docker-compose project, called staging.
+In example: `docker-compose -f docker-compose.yml -f docker-compose.remote.yml -p prefix up -d` will raise the same infrastructure within the virtual Docker-compose project, called by the prefix.
 In order to reach any of containers over docker-compose, you must always follow up your command with `-p` project command, for example:

 `docker-compose ps` - will show the status of the first example

-`docker-compose -p staging ps` - will show the status of the second example: only containers belonging to the *staging* project.

-Such specific behaviour is used on IMS-indvp servers.

 **Please note** Mounting behaviour might seems not to follow this logic, however, that is only caused by mounting nature itself.
 Apparently you can not mount (bind) more then one volume and/or directory to the same path.
 Only the latest rule will take affect.